-- The Indian Canyon Proposed Route is approximately 80 miles long and runs from a connection to the national railway network near Kyune, Utah, to a terminus near Myton, Utah, in the Uinta Basin. - The Whitmore Park Proposed Route is approximately 86 miles long and runs from a connection to the national railway network near Kyune, Utah, to a terminus near Myton, Utah, in the Uinta Basin.
-It coincides with the Indian Canyon Route Alterative for much of its length. - The Wells Draw Proposed Route is approximately 105 miles long and runs from a connection to the national railway network near Kyune, Utah, to a terminus near Myton, Utah.
+- The Indian Canyon Proposed Route is 80.6 miles long (based on centerline alignment dated 11/22/2019) and runs from a connection to the national railway network near Kyune, Utah, to a terminus near Myton, Utah, in the Uinta Basin. - The Whitmore Park Proposed Route is 87.7 miles long (based on centerline alignment dated 2/12/2020) and runs from a connection to the national railway network near Kyune, Utah, to a terminus near Myton, Utah, in the Uinta Basin.
+It coincides with the Indian Canyon Route Alterative for much of its length. - The Wells Draw Proposed Route is 103.3 miles long (based on centerline alignment dated 11/22/2019) and runs from a connection to the national railway network near Kyune, Utah, to a terminus near Myton, Utah.